cicsdev/cics-nodejs-exci-module/README.md

-# cics-nodejs-exci-module
+# cics-exci Node.js module
 Sample Node.js for z/OS node module demonstrating how to access CICS from z/OS Unix System Services (USS) using the external CICS interface (EXCI)

 __Important:__ This cics-exci node module is provided as a SAMPLE and is intended __only for internal use for evaluation purposes and not for use in a production environment__.
 IBM provides the information and node module without obligation of support and “as is” without warranty of any kind, under the Apache 2.0 license.

 To get started with this sample, it is recommended you download and install the sample web app, which can be found here: [https://github.com/cicsdev/cics-nodejs-exci-webapp-sample](https://github.com/cicsdev/cics-nodejs-exci-webapp-sample).
 Follow the instructions for the web app for use of this node module with an application.
-Alternatively, to use this sample, you can Install manually, using the instructions below.
+Alternatively, to use this sample, you can install using the instructions below.

 Whichever installation method you use, you will also need to:
 1. Configure EXCI in your CICS region